Great argus: Breeding

 Despite displays similar to polygamous birds and though the great argus was thought to be polygamous in the wild, it has been discovered that it is actually monogamous.
 The hen lays only two eggs.

-Distribution and habitat

-The great argus is native to the jungles of Borneo, Sumatra and the Malay Peninsula in southeast Asia.

 Conservation

 Due to ongoing habitat loss and to being hunted in some areas, the great argus is evaluated as Vulnerable on the IUCN Red List.
 It is listed on Appendix II of CITES.